MerosCrypto/Meros/PythonTests/README.md

 These tests require Python 3.6+ and pip.
 To install the needed modules:

-`pip3 install argon2-cffi ed25519 blspy`
+`pip3 install cython argon2-cffi ed25519 blspy`

+They also require the Minisketch dynamic library, which should've been built in the process of setting up the `mc_pinsketch` Nimble package.
+Place `libminisketch.so` or `minisketch.dll` under `PythonTests/Stubs`.

 ### Static Typing